 Adult – R1,800

 Experience Cape Town in a unique way.
-The tandem paragliding experience comes highly recommended as a premium activity and gives you a birds eye view of Table Mountain, Lions Head, the V&A Waterfront and Sea Point.
+The tandem paragliding experience comes highly recommended as a premium activity and gives you a bird’s eye view of Table Mountain, Lions Head, the V&A Waterfront, and Sea Point.
 It is recommended that you wear comfy shoes and trousers for a better experience.
-You don’t need to have prior paragliding experience for you try it out and it is a very safe activity to engage in.
-Another point to note is that this activity is weather dependent.
+You don’t need to have prior paragliding experience for you to try it out and it is a very safe activity to engage in.
+Another point to note is that this activity is weather-dependent.

 4. Two Oceans Aquarium